 agreed-upon signal or tap on the arm.
 Even though you won't be able to talk

 during the test, you can still communicate.

 The IV medicines will

-make you feel sleepy, and you may not be able to remember much of what happens
+make you feel sleepy.
+You may not be able to remember much of what happens

 during or for several hours after the test.
 You may have heavy eyelids,

-You may have a flushing sensation when the contrast material
+You may feel flushed when the contrast material

 After the test